verlok/blog-11ty/content/blog/2026-07-07_responsive-vs-adaptive-terminology-confusion/index.md

 ---
-title: "Responsive vs. Adaptive: What do these words even mean anymore?"
+title: "Responsive vs. Adaptive: Are we using the wrong words?"
-description: "How Ethan Marcotte's 2010 definition of 'responsive' is colliding with Google's modern 'adaptive' Android apps and web performance interactivity metrics."
+description: "How Ethan Marcotte's definition of 'responsive' is colliding with Google's 'adaptive' layouts for Android foldables and the web performance INP metric."
 date: 2026-07-07
 tags:
   - web design